What We Do

 Development of technology kits

 Our technologies use materials available in Nicaragua, but many items are bought in bulk to reduce overall price.
 This makes it difficult for individuals and small groups to affordably install our technologies.
-EOS International has only one full-time staff person working in Nicaragua, yet families across the country request our technologies.
-To solve both of these challenges and broaden our reach, we have developed and are distributing technology kits.
+To solve this challenge and broaden our reach, we have developed and are distributing technology kits.

 After purchasing materials in bulk, we assemble kits of required materials and deliver them to Peace Corps Volunteers and other organizations that have been trained on correct implementation and maintenance procedures.
 This system has been successful thus far and we will be sending our kits to organizations across Central America.